coda/packs-sdk/docs/get-started/cli.md

 1. When the upload has completed, switch back to your test document.

-    You'll notice that the formula is still returning `Hello World`, and that's because formulas aren't automatically recalculated when you update your pack code.
+    You'll notice that the formula is still returning `Hello World`, and that's because formulas aren't automatically recalculated when you update your Pack code.

 1. In the Pack's panel, click the **Settings** tab.

-    The **Currently Installed** version of the pack should now read **Version 1.0.1**.
+    The **Currently Installed** version of the Pack should now read **Version 1.0.1**.

     ??? info "Re-opening the Pack's panel"
         If you have navigated away from the Pack's panel, click **Explore**, **Packs & import**, and then your Pack name.